By Fathalla Ramadan

-If you’ve ever looked at a router and thought, “How does this thing even work?”—this book is for you.
+If you’ve ever looked at a router and thought, “How does this thing even work?”—this networking book for beginners is for you.

 I’m proud to announce the release of my newest book:

-Unlike dense textbooks that assume you already know the basics, this book starts with one question:
+Unlike dense textbooks that assume prior knowledge, this networking book for beginners starts with one question:

 “What is a network, really?”

-And from there, it walks you—step by step—through everything you need to understand modern networking, without jargon overload, without intimidation, and with real relevance to life in Egypt and the Arab world.
+From there, it walks you—step by step—through everything you need to understand modern networking, without jargon, without intimidation, and with real relevance to learners in Egypt, the Arab world, and beyond.

-- Explains concepts like IP addresses, DNS, and Wi-Fi security in plain language
+- Explains IP addresses, DNS, Wi-Fi security in plain language

 The book is organized into 6 intuitive parts:

-- The Building Blocks – Routers, switches, cables, and Wi-Fi
+- The Building Blocks – Routers, switches, cables, Wi-Fi

-- How Data Travels – OSI model, TCP/IP, subnetting made visual
+- How Data Travels – OSI model, TCP/IP, visual subnetting

 - Connecting to the World – Internet, DNS, DHCP

-- Keeping Networks Safe & Smooth – Firewalls, Wi-Fi security, troubleshooting
+- Keeping Networks Safe & Smooth – Firewalls, WPA3, troubleshooting

 - Going Further – Cloud, IoT, careers, and your next steps

-- Includes local salary insights for Egyptian network technicians (EGP/month)
+- Local salary insights for Egyptian network technicians (EGP/month)

-- Lists Arabic-language learning resources (YouTube, books, forums) in Appendix E
+- Lists Arabic-language resources (YouTube, forums, books) in Appendix E

-- Offers strategic career advice for Egyptian professionals
+- Strategic career advice for professionals in the region

-ping,ipconfig,nslookup) - Chapter 20: Free project ideas and a personal learning plan
+ping,ipconfig,nslookup) - Chapter 20: Free project ideas + personal learning plan

 - High school graduates exploring IT careers

-- University students starting computer science or engineering
+- University students in computer science or engineering

-- Instructors needing a clear, Arabic-context textbook for foundational courses
+- Instructors needing a clear, regionally relevant textbook

-💡 You don’t need to be an engineer to understand networks—you just need the right guide.
+💡 You don’t need to be an engineer—you just need the right guide.

-- Chapter 3: “Why Should You Care About Topologies?” → Spoiler: Star topology is why your home Wi-Fi doesn’t crash when one device fails.
+- Chapter 3: “Why Should You Care About Topologies?” → Star topology is why your home Wi-Fi stays up when one device fails.

-- Chapter 14: “How to Upgrade to WPA3” → Step-by-step security for your home router.
+- Chapter 14: “How to Upgrade to WPA3” → Step-by-step home router security.

 - Chapter 19: “Local Insight: Networking Salaries in Egypt” → Transparent data to plan your future.